Cover image by Steve H via Smoking Meat Forum

 But despite being around for over 150 years, the Delmonico means different things depending on who you talk to.

-Chefs, butchers and beef gurus often disagree about which cut it is, where it is located on a cow and even what it is called.
+Chefs, butchers and beef gurus often disagree about which cut it is, where it is located on cattle and even what it is called.

-Known in some circles as mock tender, chuck fillet or a beauty steak, the Delmonico is lesser known than many of its more popular cut counterparts.
+Known in some circles as the chuck eye log, mock tender, chuck fillet or a beauty steak, the Delmonico is lesser known than many of its more popular cut counterparts.
 Unlike more commonly used cuts, the name Delmonico doesn’t reference the cut’s position on the cow, making it even trickier to identify.

 Simon Street, Executive Chef of The Boatshed at the Regatta knows the Delmonico well and reckons that when cooked properly, it’s the best cut of beef around.